 Spend Time Together

-For example, parakeets are more likely to talk if there’s another parakeet nearby.
-It’s a good form of bonding that carries over into human interaction.
-For your parakeet to recognize you:
+For example, parakeets are more likely to talk if there’s another same-species bird nearby.
+It’s a form of bonding that carries over into human interaction.
+For a parakeet to recognize you:

-Your voice is the first thing a parakeet will remember about you.
-Likewise, it’ll remember if it was feeling happy and excited when it heard you.
-So, it’s crucial to not only speak often but include your parakeet in fun activities.
+Your voice is the first thing a parakeet will remember, and it’ll also recall if it was feeling happy and excited when it heard you.
+Speaking regularly and including it in daily activities is essential.

-Sing and talk to the parakeet while you perform chores, work, cook, and watch TV.
-Be as animated as you can be while doing so.
-Parakeet flocks are extremely loud.
-Get your parakeet to associate your voice with positive things, such as:
+Talk to the parakeet while you perform household chores, work, relax, and watch TV.
+Get the parakeet to associate your voice with positive things, such as: